VolodymyrShabala/Battle-Ship/README.md

 # Battle-Ship
 This project includes functionality as:

-Shooting 3 shots at a time
+Shooting 3 shots at a time,
-AI opponent
+AI opponent,
-Saving and loading
+Saving and loading.